Inside City Hall

-The revolving door continues with departure of BDC chief McKenzie after rocky tenure
+The revolving door at City Hall continues with the departure of BDC chief McKenzie

-Above: Mayor Rawlings-Blake and Kaliope Parthemos present newly-appointed Brenda McKenzie to the media in November 2012.
+Above: Mayor Rawlings-Blake and Kaliope Parthemos (right) present Brenda McKenzie to the media in November 2012.
+(Fern Shen)

 After 20 months on the job, Brenda McKenzie is stepping down as head of Baltimore’s quasi-public development agency, the Baltimore Development Corporation, the mayor announced tonight.